hungrepo/slap-etc/README.md

 # Reference
 If you find the code useful and would like to cite, please reference to the following paper:
+Target localization and pursuit with networked robotic vehicles: theory and experiments,

 Authors: Nguyen Hung, Eduardo Cunha, Francisco Branco, Antonio Pascoal, Institute for System and Robotic, IST, Lisbon